These narrow garden ideas will help you turn a slim outdoor space into a 'garden room' you will love for years to come.

 7. Light up a narrow garden path

 A clever outdoor lighting scheme adds drama and lights the way, allowing you to enjoy your narrow garden after dusk.
 'Pick out with light the key sculptural elements that define the garden structure, such as hedges, water features, and specimen trees, adding infill lights to the flower beds where necessary,' says Sally Storey, Design Director, John Cullen.

 8. Create interest at the end of a narrow garden

-Add intrigue to the end of a long, narrow garden with a statement garden sculpture.
+Add intrigue to the end of a long, narrow garden with a statement garden sculpture or yard art ideas.
 Humour can have its place in the garden although, like art itself, the choice of piece is highly subjective.
 Overly comical sculptures can grow tiresome in time, but a classic installation can be a permanent asset to a narrow garden.

 9. Play to your strengths

 You’ve probably spent hours rearranging garden furniture and trimming back borders in a frenzied attempt to make your narrow garden look more square, but in fact, we should be embracing it's long, slender shape.